 CCM QuickLite 190 Ball Shin Protector

-These street hockey shin guards feature a lightweight plastic shin and knee cap with perforated foams to keep the shin and knee protected from the elements.
+These street hockey shin guards feature a lightweight plastic shin and knee cap with perforated foam to keep the shin and knee protected from the elements.
 They offer additional protection for the ankle bones and allow the player to slide easily and safely.
 The two-piece design of these protective gears provides added flexibility and protection.
 In addition, these products come with an adjustable velcro ankle strap and a tri-strap design.

 5. Q.LAEN Street Hockey Shin Protector